Valyreon/Subloader/README.md

 2. Copy the API key and change the APIKey property value in [App.xaml.cs](https://github.com/Valyreon/Subloader/blob/master/SubloaderWpf/App.xaml.cs) for the WPF version and [Constants.cs](https://github.com/Valyreon/Subloader/blob/master/SubloaderCLI/Constants.cs) for the CLI version.
 3. Open powershell in the repository folder and run `.\make_release.ps1 1.0.0`.
 You can replace the version numbers.

-The script will change the version tags, build the projects, create installer file, portable file, scoop package and output everything to ReleaseOutput folder.
+The script will change the version tags, build the projects, create installer file, portable file and output everything to ReleaseOutput folder.

 Alternatively you can build it yourself with dotnet or VS.